Timendus/silicon8/README.md

 didn't do so well when it came to my very own keypad tests.
 So I fixed the keyboard 😉

+Also, I added an opcode that allows an XO-CHIP program to programmatically select a colour palette from a master palette of 256 colours.
+This was an experiment with a couple of people on the EmuDev Discord to see if such an extension to XO-CHIP would be a good idea.
+Although it was well received it did not make it into the XO-CHIP spec, and as such it's no more than a curiousity 😄

 ## Developer instructions

 ### How to run